shouryaawr/Can-My-PC-Host-This-/README.md

 ## How It Works

-1. **Ingestion**: Paste your YAML or provide a GitHub URL.
+1. **Ingestion**: Paste your raw YAML or provide a repository URL.
+The engine handles deep monorepo pathing automatically.
-2. **Parsing**: The FastAPI backend uses `ruamel.yaml` to safely parse the manifest while preserving your original comments and formatting.
+2. **Simulation**: The FastAPI backend evaluates the structural topology, resolving replicas, base hardware weights, and mathematical capacity thresholds.
-3. **Simulation**: The deterministic engine loops through your services, checking requested replicas and base weights against your hardware profile constraints.
+3. **AST JSON Patching**: Instead of brute-force rewriting the entire file (which causes massive diff bloat and YAML anchor expansion), the backend generates a lean AST JSON Patch Array of precise coordinates containing only the calculated modifications.
-4. **Injection**: Resource constraints are synthesized and seamlessly injected back into a valid Compose file.
+4. **Dynamic Overlay**: The frontend uses the `yaml` package to overlay these exact patches dynamically onto the raw payload.
+This completely preserves your file's aliases, formatting, and inline comments in the syntax-highlighted Diff Viewer.

 ---